 Principles, rules and the law

-Government procurement is based on Principles, the Government Rules of Sourcing and good practice guidance.
+Government procurement is based on the five Principles, the Government Rules of Sourcing and good practice guidance.
 Collectively these provide a broad framework that supports accountability, sound practice and successful procurement results.

 The Government Rules of Sourcing

-The Government Rules of Sourcing (the Rules) [1.1 MB PDF] represent the government’s standards of good practice for procurement planning, approaching the market and contracting.
+The Government Rules of Sourcing (the Rules) represent the government’s standards of good practice for procurement planning, approaching the market and contracting.
 They are mandatory for government departments, New Zealand Police, the New Zealand Defence Force, and most Crown entities.
 Other central and local government agencies are encouraged to apply them.

 Statutes related to contracting

 In addition to policy and rules, anyone involved in procurement must be aware of relevant statutes that relate to contracting and buying goods and services, as well as the common law of contracts.
 Key statutes include: